-Chilean requires that all packaged food ready for delivery to the final consumer must include in its labeling the nutritional information required on Title II, Article 115 of Chile's Food Law.
+- Chilean requires that all packaged food ready for delivery to the final consumer must include in its labeling the nutritional information required on Title II, Article 115 of Chile's Food Law.
 Exporters should consult with their importer to determine the conditions for such exports.
 Exporters requesting export certification of packaged products without the required labeling are responsible for assuring correct labeling of the product in Chile.

 - Beef and beef by-products - Obtain FSIS Form 9060-5, Export Certificate of Wholesomeness and the following FSIS Letterhead Certificate.
 Product certified for export must have the USDA grade designation as well as the name of cut in Spanish and its equivalent Chilean grade designation included in the Product as Labeled entry on the FSIS 9060-5 and the Name of the Product entry on the FSIS Letterhead Certificate.

 Shipments of fresh or frozen pork must be accompanied by FSIS Form 9060-5, Export Certificate of Wholesomeness, and the following FSIS Letterhead Certificate.

 Fresh/frozen pork must be derived from carcasses that tested negative for trichinosis OR was subject to a freezing process or other process according to 9 CFR 318.10 that guarantees the destruction of the parasite (Trichinella spiralis) OR be derived from swine and swine enterprises that comply with the National Pork Board’s PQA Plus program.
-Note: On the FSIS Letterhead Certificate, the non-applicable trichinae treatment must be struck through.
+Note: On the FSIS Letterhead Certificate, the non-applicable trichinae treatment must be struck through.*

-The establishment must also have an acceptable control program to identify and segregate pork found to be trichinae-free.
+The establishment must have an acceptable control program to identify and segregate pork found to be trichinae-free.
 Laboratories used to conduct the analysis must participate in the Agricultural Marketing Service (AMS) Trichinae Analysis and Laboratory Certification Program.
 Information about the program can be obtained from AMS' website.

 - Obtain FSIS Form 9060-5.

 - "FSIS Letterhead Certificate to Export Frozen or Chilled Poultry Meat to Chile" must accompany FSIS Form 9060-5.
 A guideline (PDF Only) has been developed to assist with the preparation of this letterhead certificate.